Which of the following is the correctly balanced equation for the... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correctly balanced equation for the reaction between zinc and copper(II) sulfate?
+Which of the following is the correctly balanced equation for the reaction between hydrogen gas and oxygen gas to form water?

 A